Biarslan/nodejs2024Q1-service/README.md

 ```
 npm start
 ```

+Default port is 4000.
+You can change PORT in `.env` file.
+There is `.env.example` file, rename and use it.

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.